fusionfabric/open-api-standard/Concurrency.md

 Concurrency in the context of REST APIs refers to the simultaneous occurrence of multiple requests.

-In systems that use optimistic locking, GET, POST and DELETE methods do not typically result in concurrency problems, however, data consistency problems can occur when updating resources using PUT or PATCH methods when appropriate concurrency designs are not implemented.
+In systems that use optimistic locking, `GET`, `POST` and `DELETE` methods do not typically result in concurrency problems, however, data consistency problems can occur when updating resources using `PUT` or `PATCH` methods when appropriate concurrency designs are not implemented.

 - TOC
 {:toc}